aosabook/500lines/rasterizer/rasterizer/ellipse.md

 `s'` to `p`.
 But length of this leg is precisely the distance from `s` to `i`, and so we know that it's a lower bound to the distance from `e` to `p`, and we are done.

+If `p` is inside the ellipse, then the problem is simpler.
+We first look for a convex polygon that inscribes the ellipse and contains `p`.
+This is simple: we simply shoot rays in the horizontal and vertical directions from `p` and collect the intersection points of those rays and the ellipse.
+Because ellipses are convex, a polygon that connects those intersections will be entirely inside the ellipse.
+Then, we simply return the signed distance bound for that polygon.